tcopeland/194x/README.md

 Make sure you using the clang on OS X, not some random GCC version which you installed in /usr/local.
 Otherwise you might get errors about a lack of support for `-fpascal-strings` and the inability of GCC to find an Objective-C compiler.

-Docs on my machine are at:
+Docs on my machine are at file:///Users/tomcopeland/src/SDL2-2.0.1/Xcode/XcodeDocSet/html/index.html.
-file:///Users/tomcopeland/src/SDL2-2.0.1/Xcode/XcodeDocSet/html/index.html
 I generated them with:

 ```bash
 cd /Users/tomcopeland/src/SDL2-2.0.1/Xcode/XcodeDocSet && doxygen